oarcscience/ith.oarc.science/cnote.md

 -   Translate them into other languages
 -   etc. etc. etc.

-**without asking anyone (including sacred-texts) for permission**.
+**without asking anyone (including Intangible Textual Heritage) for permission**.
 In fact, we encourage these activities.
-It is considered good netiquette (but not absolutely required) to identify sacred-texts as the source of the file.
-Therefore we request that leave any notices of attribution in the file intact, and add a link to sacred-texts if possible.
+It is considered good netiquette (but not absolutely required) to identify Intangible Textual Heritage as the source of the file.
+Therefore we request that leave any notices of attribution in the file intact, and add a link to Intangible Textual Heritage if possible.

 The public domain files at this site have been prepared for free distribution at great labor and expense.
-Public domain files prepared at Intangible Textual Heritage *may* be licensed for commercial use as a way of supporting the Internet Sacred Text Archive and the production of additional etexts.
+Public domain files prepared at Intangible Textual Heritage *may* be licensed for commercial use as a way of supporting the Intangible Textual Heritage Archive and the production of additional etexts.
 These files are listed in the [.
 Some other public domain files at this site may have some trivial commercial-use restrictions, particularly files from Project Gutenberg.
 Most other